UK's post-Brexit visa strategy to benefit Indian students, professionals - India Post

 The onerous requirement for labour market tests by employers wanting to sponsor an overseas skilled worker are also to be done away with.

-The plans were broadly welcomed by the Confederation of Indian Industry (CII), which said the White Paper recognises the value offered by skilled workers from countries like India.
+The plans were broadly welcomed by the Confederation of Indian Industry (CII), which said the White Paper recognizes the value offered by skilled workers from countries like India.

 “Indian Industry has long called for a fair, transparent and skills-based immigration system, and today’s proposals go some way to achieving these goals, said Jim Bligh, of Tata Consultancy Services (TCS) and Chair of CII’s UK India Business Forum.